How to Set Up a Spotify Pre-Save

 What a Spotify pre-save actually does

 When a fan clicks pre-save and authorises it, the song is queued to be added to their library (and sometimes followed or a playlist updated) the instant it releases.
-The point is timing: a burst of saves and streams on release day tells Spotify the track has momentum, which can improve your chances of algorithmic and editorial support.
+The point is timing: a burst of saves and streams on release day tells Spotify the track has momentum, which can improve your chances of algorithmic and editorial playlist support.
 It also gives you a single link to push in the run-up to release.

 Step 1: Deliver your release early